chw77/EasyDialChecker/README.md

     - During the application startup build the keypad adjacent map to check if the number is easy to use in the logic.
     - If the text is available in the cache:
         - Read the associated easy to dial status value from the cache and return EasyDialResponse.
-        - If the text is available in the cache, persistence file won't be updated with the record to prevent the duplication.
+        - If the text is available in the cache, the persistence file won't be updated with the record to prevent duplication.
     - If the text isn't available in the cache:
         - Perform EasyDial check logic to determine the incoming text status.
         - The **Easy to Dial** logic checks whether a phone number is easy to dial based on the adjacency of the digits on a standard telephone keypad.
         - A phone number is considered **easy to dial** if each digit in the number is adjacent to the next digit on the keypad.
-        - Update cache with the obtained results.
+        - Update the cache with the obtained results.
         - Persist the text and easy to dial status as a comma-delimited value in the persistence file.
     - Return successful EasyDialResponse with the obtained status.
 - If the incoming request is invalid:
     - Return failure EasyDialResponse with the null status.

 ### Assumptions
-- EasyDialResponse will return both success and failure scenarios with the different status.
+- EasyDialResponse will return both success and failure scenarios with different statuses.
     - success: **true** or **false**
     - failure: **null**
 - Consecutive same digits (e.g. "111", "5566"") not being considered as "easy to dial."
 - Descriptive exception details aren't exposed to the clients and log any encountered exceptions.
-- Logs monitoring is required to identify the persistence layer data errors.
+- Log monitoring is required to identify the persistence layer data errors.

 ## Owner
 Charitha Dunuwille